artem-shadrin/eslint-plugin-artefactor/README.md

 # eslint-plugin-artefactor

-The &#34;eslint-artefactor&#34; plugin is designed to improve and simplify the process of static verification of your code
+A comprehensive linting solution that sweeps your code clean

 ## Installation